Black Pepper Essential Oil

 • Piper nigrum dried berries, steam distilled.

-Blends well with: Bay, black pepper, ginger, lavender, orange, pine, rose
+Blends well with: Bay, ginger, lavender, orange, pine, rose

 Aroma: Crisp, fresh, peppercorn aroma, with a sweet undertone.
 This oil is often used as an aphrodisiac for its grounding qualities.
 It's a surprising and intriguing scent.